 Medical Writing Resources

-This page was designed to be useful to clinicians, new medical writers, and those who are looking for a boost in their careers.
+This page was designed to be useful to clinicians, new medical writers, and clinicians looking for a nonclinical option to add to their careers.

 We invite you to discover how your involvement in this quiet but influential field can benefit the healthcare industry, your profession, your patients, and of course, yourself.

 Medical Writing Courses

 - From Stanford University; this course takes about 24 hours of your time to complete

 - The deadlines are flexible and you can purchase with or without the option of a certificate